St Andrew's Junior College: Christian Culture

 The school comes under the purview of Anglican Diocese of Singapore, believing that students do not enrol into the school by chance.
 This serving as a reminder to both students and staff alike that each Saint has a divine purpose and plan set by God.
 The school also has daily scripture readings and morning prayers conducted by teachers and students.
-There's also Chapel held fortnightly lead by associates from the Chapel of the Resurrection.
+There is also Chapel held fortnightly led by associates from the Chapel of the Resurrection.
 Once a year, the school also observes Passion Week, finishing off with Life Concert, a charismatic worship concert held on school grounds which also serves as an evangelical outreach to non-Christian students.

 Campus

 The college is located at the Potong Pasir Campus, on the west bank of Kallang River.
-This campus is linked to the Woodsville Campus on the east bank (where SAJS and SASS is) via the Jacob Ballas Bridge, forming the 13.5 ha St. Andrew's Village.
-Together, the three schools form St. Andrew's School.
+This campus is linked to the Woodsville Campus on the east bank (where SAJS and SASS is) via the Jacob Ballas Bridge, forming the 13.5 ha St Andrew's Village.
+Together, the three schools form St Andrew's School.

 The college has a 1000-seater two-storey Cultural Centre, an indoor sports hall, rooftop tennis courts, a 400m synthetic track as well as a synthetic football/rugby field.
-An Olympic-sized swimming pool is also located in the Village.
+An Olympic-sized swimming pool is also located in the village.

-In 2012, a 12-storey hostel was added to the Village, named St Andrew's Hall.
+In 2012, a 12-storey hostel was added to the village, named St Andrew's Hall.
 The Hall is under the management of the Board of Governors of St Andrew's Junior College (SAJC) and it is also a member of the Anglican Diocese of Singapore.

 Academic Information

-Saint Andrew's Junior College offers both arts and science streams that leads to the Singapore-Cambridge GCE Advanced Level examination.
+St Andrew's Junior College offers both arts and science streams that leads to the Singapore-Cambridge GCE Advanced Level examination.